NEWS & KNOWLEDGE

 - What is not going so well

-By acting on the information that we glean during this type of packaging market research, our clients are able not only to improve the services and products they offer, they often end up being able to sell more to existing clients, or expanding their product range.
+By acting on the information that we glean during our intelligent market research, our clients are able not only to improve the services and products they offer, they often end up being able to sell more to existing clients, or expanding their product range.

 Our survey says … cheapest is best, right?

-Although our surveys are conducted for clients in a variety of sectors – albeit the underlying subject matter is packaging industry analysis – there are some common themes that emerge which you may find surprising.
+Although our surveys are conducted for clients in a variety of sectors, there are some common themes that emerge which you may find surprising.

 Over the last six months, our surveys have consistently revealed that: